Chamberlain Line

-Chamberlain line is a measurement near where the spinal cord connects to the brain.
-Physicians use this line to measure the position of the dens of C2 .
+Chamberlain line is a radiology measurement near where the spinal cord connects to the brain and used to rule out basilar invagination.
+Radiologists use this line to measure the position of the dens of C2 .
 Normally, the tip of the dens should be at or just below the Chamberlain line.
-If the dens sticks above the Chamberlain line, usually more than 3 to 5 millimeters, it suggests a condition called basilar invagination.
+If the dens sticks above the Chamberlain line, usually more than 3 millimeters, it suggests a condition called basilar invagination.

 Basilar invagination is a condition where the top of the spine pushes up into the skull, which can put pressure on the brainstem and spinal cord.